eecs-330/winter2020/pages/_assignments/hw6.md

 ### Option 1: Interface Critique

-**Write a paper critiquing the accessibility of the website you chose.**
+**Write a short essay critiquing the accessibility of the website you chose.**
 This paper should include a discussion of the site's purpose, user goals, and interface strengths and flaws.

 Feel free to be creative with your papers!